microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accesspackagemultiplechoicequestion.md

 ---
 title: "accessPackageMultipleChoiceQuestion resource type"
-description: "Subclass of accessPackageQuestion that has multiple choice as the question's answer format"
+description: "Subclass of accessPackageQuestion that has multiple choices as the question's answer format."
 author: "saylee-dharne-msft"
 ms.localizationpriority: medium
 ms.prod: "governance"